 To recognise the impact of economic activity on energy use, the Methodology incorporates an economic variable.
 Currently AEMO uses Gross State Product (GSP) as the basis for economic activity at the regional (state) level.
-This variable is used in the SME model (proposed to be renamed Business Mass Market model), as the anticipated energy consumption of LILs is captured directly via LIL surveys.
+This variable is used in the BMM model, as the anticipated energy consumption of LILs is captured directly via LIL surveys.
 Economic activity is not required for residential energy use modelling.